Col. James T. Horne III Assumes Command of Space Launch Delta 30

 “Vandenberg is a critical launch and test range for our nation, and the leadership of Space Launch Delta 30 is pivotal to our success,” said Garrant.
 “Col. Horne is a proven leader with deep expertise in space operations, and I am confident he will continue to propel this mission forward.”

 Col. Horne succeeds Col. Mark Shoemaker, who commanded SLD 30 during a period marked by increased launch activity, growing public visibility, and organizational evolution.
-Shoemaker oversaw more than 50 launches annually— the most launches seen from Vandenberg since the 1970’s—and led efforts to strengthen range modernization, public transparency, and interagency collaboration.
+Shoemaker oversaw more than 50 launches annually—up from five just a few years prior—and led efforts to strengthen range modernization, public transparency, and interagency collaboration.

 Col. Horne, who previously served as the Senior Materiel Leader, Launch Execution Delta, Assured Access to Space at Space Systems Command, addressed the unit as its new commander.

-“Team Vandenberg, we are not just imagining the future; we are building it together,” Horne said.
-“I’m honored to lead this incredible team as we continue to deliver strategic capabilities to orbit, support our mission partners, strengthen community partnerships, and ensure the protection of the American way of life with every mission.”
+“Team Vandenberg, the future of space launch operations is being written right here,” Horne said.
+“I’m honored to lead this incredible team as we continue to deliver warfighting capabilities to orbit, strengthen strategic partnerships, and ensure the success of every mission.”

 Space Launch Delta 30 provides robust and responsive range and spaceport capabilities for the nation.
-The commander oversees $11.2 billion in assets, a $280 million annual budget, more than 118,000 acres, and over 11,000 military, civilian, and contractor personnel.
-Space Launch Delta 30 supports national security space launches, missile testing, missile defense, aeronautical testing, and command and control for space forces globally.
+The commander oversees $8.4 billion in assets, a $280 million annual budget, more than 118,000 acres, and over 11,000 military, civilian, and contractor personnel.
+The Delta supports national security space launches, operational missile testing, and space domain awareness from the Western Range.

 |Date Taken: